seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 ## Option 3: Docker Compose with Traefik

-When MnemoNAS and the reverse proxy both run under Docker:
+When MnemoNAS and the reverse proxy both run under Docker, the example defaults to the source-built `mnemonas:local` image.
+After public release images are available, set `MNEMONAS_IMAGE=ghcr.io/seanbao/mnemonas:<version>` in `.env`.

 ```yaml
 services: